AU-BCE-EE/guidance-GitHub/README.md

 # Members
 Current (14 November 2022) members of this account are listed below.
-You can add any member to a repo using their user name.
+You can add any member to a repo using their user name, or add everyone by adding the team "members".

 | Name                   | User name       |
 |--------                |-----------      |